Link and auto-merge Google Drive docs for editing nirvana

 That said, we do have plans for future product features that will help with copy-fitting and general layout feedback to the Google Docs user.

-From the sidebars on this page, you can download and install the appropriate software for purchase or evaluation, purchase license(s), visit the user guide, view any case studies and testimonials, review product-related news, see the release history, or find out about using an evaluation copy and product support.
+From the sidebars on this page, you can download the software, purchase license(s), visit the user guide, view any case studies and testimonials, review product-related news, see the release history, find out about using the software as an evaluation copy, and find out about product support.

 If a web-based editorial workflow doesn’t make sense for you, our WordsFlow product gives similar acceleration to a Word/Excel-file-based workflow.